nezchaudhary/finance-ios/README.md

 ### Instructions

-To use the application, you will need Expo, Node, Watchman, and XCode.
-XCode is to use the IOS Simulator in development mode.
-Follow instructions [here](https://docs.expo.io/versions/latest/introduction/installation.html) to download all dependencies and then clone as a git repository or download as a zip file.
+To modify the project, you will need Expo, Node, Watchman, and XCode.
+XCode is used to view the project on the IOS Simulator in development mode on a computer.
+Follow instructions [here](https://docs.expo.io/versions/latest/introduction/installation.html) to download all dependencies.

+Then clone as a git repository or download as a zip file.

 #### Dependencies